Compute Cluster Cache

 Metadata Cache and Query Result Cache services belong to the service layer and can be shared within the workspace.

-Compute Cluster Local Disk Cache is stored on the local nodes of the cluster and can only be used when using the specified virtual cluster.
+Compute Cluster Local Disk Cache is stored on the local nodes of the cluster and can only be used when using the specified Virtual Cluster.

 In the storage-compute separation architecture of Lakehouse, data is stored in object storage.
 To address network request latency and improve response speed in analytical scenarios, we adopt caching strategies.
 Compute Cluster Cache stores frequently accessed data on local nodes, thereby accelerating queries.